xchem/fragalysis/README.md

 [squonk2-data-manager-job-operator] : The Squonk2 Job operator
 (launches Jobs)

-[squonk2-fragmenstein] : Squonk2 JOb defintions used by the Fragalysi Stack
+[squonk2-fragmenstein] : Squonk2 Job defintions used by the Fragalysi Stack

 >   Numerous other respositories exist for Job execution etc.
     For inmformatics Matters any respository
     that has the topic tag `squonk2` or `squonk2-jobs` might be relevant.

+[docker-volume-replicator] : Replicates volumes (used for media)

+[bandr] : PostgreSQL backup and recovery container images

 **Fragmentation**